C-Pro/geche/README.md

 Implementations are as simple as possible to be predictable in max latency, memory allocation and concurrency impact (writes lock reads and are serialized with other writes).

 * `MapCache` is a very simple map-based thread-safe cache, that is not limited from growing.
 Can be used when you have relatively small number of distinct keys that does not grow significantly, and you do not need the values to expire automatically.
 E.g. if your keys are country codes, timezones etc, this cache type is ok to use.
 * `MapTTLCache` is map-based thread-safe cache with support for TTL (values automatically expire).
-If you don't want to read value from cache that is older then some threshold (e.g. 1 sec), you set this TTL when initializing the cache object and obsolete rows will be removed from cache automatically.
+If you don't want to read value from cache that is older than some threshold (e.g. 1 sec), you set this TTL when initializing the cache object and obsolete rows will be removed from cache automatically.
 * `RingBuffer` is a predefined size cache that allocates all memory from the start and will not grow above it.
 It keeps constant size by overwriting the oldest values in the cache with new ones.
 Use this cache when you need speed and fixed memory footprint, and your key cardinality is predictable (or you are ok with having cache misses if cardinality suddenly grows above your cache size).

 ## Example